- Docs

 Cleanup

-Troy Client is bundled as a forced dependency because without it, WordPress would fetch plugin information from wordpress.org instead of your repository.
-This could lead to supply chain attacks or broken updates.
+Troy Client is a forced dependency.
+Without it, WordPress fetches plugin information from wordpress.org instead of your repository — opening the door to supply chain attacks or broken updates.

 Package vs Plugin Lifecycle